hantsy/spring-reactive-sample/docs/web/intro.md

----
-title: An introduction to Reactive Web
-parent: Reactive Web
-nav_order: 1
-toc: true
----

 # An introduction to Reactive Web

-Unlike the Servlet stack, the Reactive Web Stack is rewritten from scratch using ReactiveStreams and Reactor API.
+Unlike the traditional Servlet stack, the new Reactive Web stack that introduced in Spring v5 was rewritten from scratch using ReactiveStreams specification and Reactor API.

-There are two important concepts in the *Reactive Web*  stack to handle web request.
+There are two important concepts in the _Reactive Web_ stack to handle a web request.

-* `WebHandler` - which is the high-level APIs to assemble the  resources eg. `WebFilter`, `ExceptionHandler`, etc. to handle web requests from client.
+- `WebHandler` - which is the _high-level_ APIs to assemble the resources eg. `WebFilter`, `ExceptionHandler`, etc. to handle web requests from client.
-* `HttpHandler` - which is a low-level API to adapt web handlers to the underlying runtime environment, such as Netty, as well as Servlet 3.1+ container which did provide async capability.
+- `HttpHandler` - which is a _low-level_ API to adapt web handlers to the underlying runtime environment, such as Netty, as well as Servlet 3.1+ container which did provide async capability.

-You can review the `Application` classes in the [Getting Started](../start) part.
+You can review the `Application` class in the former [Getting Started](../start) part.

-## Enable WebFlux
+## Enabling WebFlux

-To activate *Reactive Web*, create a `@Configuration`class, add an additional `@EnableWebFlux` to activate WebFlux support.
+To activate _Reactive Web_, create a `@Configuration`class, add an additional `@EnableWebFlux` annotation to enable WebFlux support.

 ```java
 @Configuration
 @EnableWebFlux
 class WebConfig {}
 ```

 Similar to the existing `WebMvcConfigurer` in the Servlet stack.
 There is a `WebFluxConfigurer` interface for you to customize the details of web resources, validation, CORS, etc.

 You can create a configuration class to derive this interface and override the methods to customize the built-in configuration.